PandelisZ/serverless-go-forms/README.md

 To build binaries for deployment run `make` before deploying.

-It also utilises [go dep](https://github.com/golang/dep) to manage dependencies.
-Everything is already included in the vendor folder however.
+You willl also need [go dep](https://github.com/golang/dep) to install the vendor dependencies.

 ```
 npm install -g serverless